google/ads-bi-suite/tool/sheet_installer/README.md

 ##### 3.2.2.1.2.
 (Optional) Generate an OAuth token via OAuth sidebar

-1. Click menu `🤖 Cyborg` -> `Step 2 - Generate an OAuth Token - for LEGO Installation`.
+1. Click menu `🤖 Cyborg` -> `Step 2 - Generate an OAuth Token - for OEC Installation`.
 This will open a sidebar titled `OAuth2 token generator`.
 1. Enter the `OAuth client ID` and `client secret` that you created previously.
 1. Select the API scopes that you want to grant access.